wp-plugins/quick-event-manager/readme.txt

 == Changelog ==

+= 5.3 =
+*	Introduction of a color picker
+*   Add images to events
+*   Display start and end dates side by side
+*   Colour coding for event
+*   Better event styling
+*   Cleaned out a load of duplicate code
+*	Better Wordpress 3.8 support

 = 5.2 =
-*	Removed the need to resave permalinks.
+*	Removed the need to resave permalinks

 = 5.1 =
 *	Updated for Wordpress 3.8 compatibility